TosbackCgusBridge-Bot/CGUs-versions/Albertsons/Privacy Policy.md

 *   **Other Information.** We may obtain information about you from third parties such as demographic marketing information, address verification, or mailing list information and combine it with other personal information pertaining to you.

-*   **Cookies, Web Beacons and Similar Technologies.** We may use cookies, web beacons and similar technologies to manage our website and email messages, and we may collect information about your activities online at our website.
-We may link this information with other personal information about you.
-We may also allow third parties to serve ads on our websites, and if you visit their websites, they may collect information about your visit.
-This Privacy Policy does not apply to, and we are not responsible for, the practices of third parties that collect your personal information.
-We encourage you to check the privacy policies of such third parties to learn about their practices with respect to the collection, use, disclosure and protection of your personal information.
+*   **Cookies, Web Beacons and Similar Technologies.**Our website is hosted by MyWebGrocer.
+We or they may use cookies, web beacons, and similar technologies to manage our website and email messages and may collect and track information about your activities online at our website over time and across third-party websites or online services.
+We or they may link this information with other personal information about you and may use this linked information to allow third parties to serve ads on our websites or to serve our ads to you on a third party’s website.
+If you visit third-party websites, they may also collect information about your visit.
+This Privacy Policy does not apply to, and we are not responsible for, the practices of MyWebGrocer or other third parties that collect your personal information.
+For additional information on the privacy practices of MyWebGrocer, please click here.
+We also encourage you to check the privacy policies of other third parties whose information you find on our website to learn about their practices with respect to the collection, use, disclosure, and protection of your personal information.Currently, our web servers do not recognize or respond to “Do Not Track” signals. however, most Internet browsers allow you to remove or manage cookie functions and adjust your privacy and security preferences.
+For information on how to do this, access the “help” menu on your Internet browser.

 **OUR USE OF PERSONAL INFORMATION**